 - Transmit the radiation (X-ray/gamma rays) emitted by an X-ray tube/ a radioactive isotope respectively, from one side to the remote side where the film is placed.

 - The radiographic film determines the radiation and measures them in varied quantities over the entire surface.

 - Process this radiographic film in darkroom conditions and view the final image on a special light-emitting device.

 - You will find the image in different degrees of black and white according to the density of radiation.

 - The difference in the density of the processed film is due to the discontinuities in the target material.

-Interpretation of radiographic X-ray welding test
+Interpretation of radiography test for welding

 The amount of energy absorbed by the target material depends on the density and thickness.
 The non-absorbed energy leads to exposure of the film.
 These areas will appear dark while developing the film.
 The areas exposed to minimal energy will appear lighter.
 The discontinuities like cracks or porosity with respect to the changes in thickness will be shown as dark outlines.
 Inclusions of low density like slags will be shown as dark areas.
 Similarly, inclusions of high density like tungsten will be shown as light areas.

 A qualified and well-experienced inspector can interpret the final images in terms of the location and the type of defect in the target object.
 He can also study the entire internal structure of the target object.
 Remember that only the qualified and well-experienced personnel should only conduct the radiography testing and interpret its results.
 False readings prove to be expensive and can seriously harm productivity.

 Advantages of radiographic X-ray welding test